Space utilization has many corporate real estate (CRE) and space management benefits for any organization.

 Optimizing how space is being used can future-proof the office.
-That’s because when facility managers (FMs) improve space utilization, they can also improve productivity and employee experience, along with many more benefits.
+That’s because when directors of real estate set space utilization goals, they can also improve productivity and employee experience for occupants, in addition to many more benefits.

 In this article, we explain the ins-and-outs of space utilization.
-We also review tips and best practices FMs can use for better space planning.
+We also review tips and best practices for better space planning.

 Space utilization is the amount of utilized space in an office.

 This is different from space allocation, which is simply how workstations are assigned to workers.

 And it’s more than the occupancy rate alone, which is just one benchmark of office space utilization.

 Best handled with space management software, space utilization focuses on how space is being divvied up and actually used by employees across a facility over time.
 Tracking space utilization using software can pinpoint data on where people gather and other important space utilization metrics.
 Real estate and FM teams can collaborate to use reports and analytics derived from this software to make better decisions for both staff and employers.